Shedding light on bat behaviour: conservation research project

 Bristol Festival of Nature

-The B&L Project held a stall at the Bristol Festival of Nature for the first time in 2010.
+The B&L Project held a stall at the Bristol Festival of Nature for the first time in 2010 and then again in 2011.
 The stall was well attended and we were able to give out hundreds of leaflets about bats, lighting and the project.

 We engaged with the kids by conducting face painting, giving out B&L stickers and making bouncy bat hats which went down a storm.